Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Simulation Results

-The EE of the considered schemes for different number of users, $K$, is shown in Fig. \ref{fig:EE_vs_K}.
-For a small $K$, the LIN w/o prec. red.
-RF scheme provides the best EE, primarily due to the low number of RF chains used in this scheme.
-However, as $K$ increases, the number of RF chains used by this scheme becomes comparable to the total number of RF chains in other schemes.
-In addition, the lack of capability of adjusting the amplitude of the transmitted signal prevents this scheme from effectively suppressing the multi-user interference \cite{perovic2022maximum}.
-As a result, the EE of this scheme reduces as $K$ increases.
-For the same reason, the EE of the LIN w/o prec. scheme also decreases with an increasing number of users.
-On the other hand, the EE of the proposed schemes and the LIN w/o SIM scheme increase with $K$, because of the presence of digital precoders that can reduce or even eliminate the multi-user interference, allowing them to exploit the multiuser diversity.
-Comparing the EE of the proposed schemes with that of the benchmark schemes, we can see that using a SIM in combination with digital precoding almost always provides the best EE, except in cases where $K$ is very small.
+Fig. \ref{fig:EE_vs_K} demonstrates the EE for different number of users, $K$.
+For a small $K$, SIM-NoLP-RedRF provides the highest EE due to its reduced RF chain (and thus power) usage.
+However, as $K$ increases, its EE declines since the number of RF chains becomes comparable to other schemes, and the lack of amplitude control of the transmitted signal limits its multi-user interference suppression capability \cite{perovic2022maximum}.{} On the other hand, the EE of SIM-NoLP shows a non-monotonic behavior with $K$.
+Specifically, its EE slightly improves from $K=2$ to $K=4$ due to the SIM being able to exploit multi-user diversity gains.
+However, when $K$ further increases, the EE of both SIM-NoLP and SIM-NoLP-RedRF declines.
+The EE of the proposed SIM-based schemes and LP-NoSIM increase with $K$ since digital precoding can effectively mitigate the multi-user interference, allowing them to exploit the multi-user diversity.
+Moreover, SIM-DPC achieves slightly higher EE than \mbox{SIM-LP}, and the gap widens as $K$ increases.
+This observation further supports LP as an efficient, practical solution for SIM-based systems.
+Overall, we conclude that integrating SIM with digital precoding consistently yield the best EE, except for very small~$K$.

-Next, we study how the EE varies with the maximum transmit power, as shown in Fig. \ref{fig:EE_vs_Pmax}.
-The EE curves for all schemes exhibit an approximately logarithmic shape due to the logarithmic increase in the achievable rate.
-As expected, the proposed schemes achieve higher EE compared to benchmark schemes.
-Among all the benchmark schemes, the LIN w/o prec. red.
-RF scheme obtains the largest EE because of a smaller number of RF chains used.
-The difference between the EE of the proposed scheme with linear precoding scheme and that of any other benchmark scheme generally increases with transmit power, although these differences are almost stabilized at higher transmit power levels.
-Additionally, the DPC-based scheme consistently shows a noticeable improvement in EE over all other schemes, which can be attributed to the superior interference suppression capabilities of DPC.
+Next, Fig. \ref{fig:EE_vs_Pmax} illustrates how the EE varies with the maximum transmit power.
+All schemes in consideration exhibit a logarithmic EE increase due to the logarithmic growth of the achievable rate.
+At low transmit power, the proposed schemes (i.e. SIM-DPC and SIM-LP) achieve the same EE, as do the benchmark schemes.
+As the transmit power increases, SIM-DPC consistently shows a more noticeable improvement in EE over all other schemes, which is attributed to the superior interference suppression capabilities of DPC.
+As expected, the proposed schemes outperform benchmark schemes, with, SIM-NoNP-RedRF obtaining the highest EE among them because of fewer RF chains being used.
+The difference in the EE between SIM-LP and other benchmark schemes increases with transmit power stabilizes at higher transmit power levels.